serverless/blog/posts/2018-06-06-build-geosearch-graphql-api-aws-appsync-elasticsearch.md

 }
 ```

-As you can see, we access the arguments through the [$context variable](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-context-reference.html) which Appsync supplies to our template.
-As we want to create the resource we use a `PUT` operation.
+As you can see, we access the arguments through the [$context variable](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-context-reference.html), which Appsync supplies to our template.
+As we want to create the resource, we use a `PUT` operation.

 We also specify that we want the document created in our `places` index via the `path` property.
-See the [elasticsearch mapping template reference](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference-elasticsearch.html) for the full list of supported fields.
-Finally, we are using a convenience method that Appsync supplies via the [`$util` object](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-context-reference.html#utility-helpers-in-util) to automatically assign a unique `id` to the document.
+See the [Elasticsearch mapping template reference](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference-elasticsearch.html) for the full list of supported fields.
+Finally, we are using a convenience method that AppSync supplies via the [`$util` object](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-context-reference.html#utility-helpers-in-util) to automatically assign a unique `id` to the document.

-Next we'll create the reponse template to translate Elasticsearch's response into the JSON response defined in our GraphQL schema.
-Create `mapping-templates/createPlace-request-mapping-template.txt` with the following contents.
+Let's go ahead and create the reponse template to translate Elasticsearch's response into the JSON response defined in our GraphQL schema.
+Create `mapping-templates/createPlace-request-mapping-template.txt` with the following contents:

 ```VTL
 $util.toJson({
   "name": "$context.result.get('_source')['name']",